Skip to main content

 Female Hormonal Optimization and Vascular Protection

 For women, the menopausal transition represents a period of profound hormonal change with significant implications for vascular health.
-The decline in estrogen production is a primary driver of the increased risk for seen in postmenopausal women.
+The decline in estrogen production is a primary driver of the increased risk for cardiovascular disease seen in postmenopausal women.
 Hormonal optimization protocols for women are designed to mitigate this risk by restoring protective hormonal signals.

 • Estrogen and Progesterone Therapy Bioidentical estrogen, delivered via patches, creams, or pellets, is the cornerstone of female hormone therapy.
 Estrogen exerts a multitude of beneficial effects on the vascular system, including promoting vasodilation, reducing LDL cholesterol, and increasing HDL cholesterol.
 For women with an intact uterus, estrogen is prescribed along with progesterone to protect the uterine lining.
 Progesterone itself may have additional benefits for mood and sleep.